enm4x/enm4x/README.md

 # Hi there, i'm Max 👋

-I am grqduqted computer science engineer and have experienced working in few company as a distributed ledger developer and some other fun stuff 👨‍💻.
+I am graduated computer science engineer and have experienced working in few company as a distributed ledger developer and some other fun stuff 👨‍💻.

 :alembic:  I’m currently learning Hardware instructions set, Distributed network, AI/ML stuff...